What can we learn from FRB 200428?: the effect of the burst reaction: the change of the period of precession

-If the reaction of a burst on an NS is not centripetal, an extra torque may exert on the NS.
+Suggesting that the burst of an FRB is associated with an SGR burst just like the TRPs.
+Note that the reaction of an SGR burst on the NS should not be strictly centripetal, an extra torque will exert on the NS (see Appendix for more details).
 The upper limit of the change in angular momentum can be estimated as

-where $c$ is the speed of light, $E_{\rm burst}$ is the total energy release of the burst (see, e.g., SGR 1806-20, \citealt{2005Natur.434.1098H}), and $r$ is the distance from the acting point of force to the center of mass.
+where $E_{\rm burst}$ is the total energy release of the burst (see, e.g., SGR 1806-20, \citealt{2005Natur.434.1098H}).
 Correspondingly, the upper limit on change of rotation frequency is